 Snowshoeing is awesome.
 Period.
-But like many types of adventures your experience will be better if you’re properly outfitted.
+But like many types of adventures your experience will be better if you're properly outfitted and know the best tricks.
 This post is about some of the little things that will make your trip out more comfortable and enjoyable.

 This post is not about the basics like layering or survival but rather about the creature comforts.
 This post is about solving first world problems.
 For some of the basics I would recommend checking out some very informative posts from REI.